torbsd/torbsd.github.io/corp-relays.md

 * consider using the unstable version of Tor as opposed to the stable version, as the former version gets more attention

+* in the case the entity is operating more than one relay, make sure the [MyFamily knob](https://www.torproject.org/docs/tor-manual.html.en#MyFamily) is designated in the torrc file

 * for high-bandwidth relays, please consult these links for every insight

 For firms that use BSDs, there are multiple benefits in running Tor relays.